DailyInvestors/Network_Repairs/README.md

-Windows Administration Binaries { lusrmgr.msc, services.msc, secpol.msc, eventvwr.msc, regedit.msc, gpedit.msc, control.exe, ncpa.cpl, dislmgmt.msc} # These may be if use to view Key Areas in a Windows System.
+Windows Administration Binaries { lusrmgr.msc, services.msc, secpol.msc, eventvwr.msc, regedit.msc, gpedit.msc, control.exe, ncpa.cpl, dislmgmt.msc} # These may be of use to view Key Areas in a Windows System.